 Village life and local information, our secret paradise.

-If you holiday in Cyprus’s Lageia you have it all – mountains and sea.
+If you holiday in Cyprus’s Lageia you have it all – mountains fresh air and sea.
 Lageia itself, is a thoroughly picturesque little village in the foothills of the Troodos mountains in the Larnaca District.
 It has less than 25 permanent inhabitants (more come up to their second homes here on the weekends).
 Drive 20 or thirty minutes South and you are at the seaside.
 You have a choice of Zygi or Governor’s Beach (my preference is for the far Westerly end of Governor’s Beach, but many people prefer the more Easterly Kalymnos area with its large fish restaurant).

 But Lageia itself and its surrounding areas has many attractions to visit.
-Geologists will make a Bee line for the rock face in Layia village where scientists have deduced that Cyprus first came out of the sea many millions of years ago when plates of the earth’s crust crashed in to each other.
+Geologists will make a bee line for the rock face in Layia village where scientists have deduced that Cyprus first came out of the sea many millions of years ago when plates of the earth’s crust crashed in to each other.
 Those of you who are interested in bird watching or nature photography should take yourselves down to the little nature reserve near the village church and if you are fit enough to enjoy hilly walks you can delight in the mountain tracks and paths.

 Not many miles away, you might like to take a dusty track to the abandoned village of Parsata.
 Once the miners at the copper mines of Kalavasos lived there.
 These ancient mines are themselves interesting to see.
 Now only the little church in Parsata lives on.
 It is regularly cleaned and maintained.
 On certain occasions you may not find yourself entirely alone in that abandoned village.
 You might hear the bark of a sheep dog.
-Then you will spot Tasos , the goat herd who is tending his flock grazing in the wild without food additives or antibiotics that you might expect in Western Europe.
+Then you will spot Tasos , the goat herder who is tending his flock grazing in the wild without food additives or antibiotics that you might expect in Western Europe.

 Drive north from Lageia along the honey routes past the villages of Ora and Melini and you find yourself in the heart of the Troodos mountains.
 Agros is a fascinating village to visit.
 It’s whole economy there is based on the rose, not any rose, but the Damascus rose.